Faber–Jackson relation: Theory

 for the more massive ones.
 With these revised formulae, the fundamental plane splits into two planes inclined by about 11 degrees to each other.

+A 2024 study by Sadhu & Tian examined the baryonic Faber–Jackson relation (BFJR) in galaxy groups and clusters, finding that its behavior aligns with predictions from MOdified Newtonian Dynamics (MOND).
+Their results suggest that galaxy group dynamics may be explained primarily by baryonic mass and indicate possible deviations from standard dark matter density profiles in some systems.

 Even first-ranked cluster galaxies do not have constant surface brightness.
 A claim supporting constant surface brightness was presented by astronomer Allan R. Sandage in 1972 based on three logical arguments and his own empirical data.
 In 1975, Donald Gudehus showed that each of the logical arguments was incorrect and that first-ranked cluster galaxies exhibited a standard deviation of about half a magnitude.

 Estimating distances to galaxies

 Like the Tully–Fisher relation, the Faber–Jackson relation provides a means of estimating the distance to a galaxy, which is otherwise hard to obtain, by relating it to more easily observable properties of the galaxy.
 In the case of elliptical galaxies, if one can measure the central stellar velocity dispersion, which can be done relatively easily by using spectroscopy to measure the Doppler shift of light emitted by the stars, then one can obtain an estimate of the true luminosity of the galaxy via the Faber–Jackson relation.
 This can be compared to the apparent magnitude of the galaxy, which provides an estimate of the distance modulus and, hence, the distance to the galaxy.

 By combining a galaxy's central velocity dispersion with measurements of its central surface brightness and radius parameter, it is possible to improve the estimate of the galaxy's distance even more.
 This standard yardstick, or "reduced galaxian radius-parameter", $r_g$, devised by Gudehus in 1991, can yield distances, free of systematic bias, accurate to about 31%.